oOSoulstormOo/Projet-10_Med_It_Formation_Dev/wp-content/plugins/ocean-extra/readme.txt

 The Admin Settings panel offers control over additional features, like regenerating the local Google fonts CSS file, disabling the "edit" link on post archive pages which is visible to admins, and more.

+= WEBSITE PRELOADER =

+Dealing with heavy page content such as videos or slow hosting?
+Enable the (website preloader feature)[https://docs.oceanwp.org/article/851-oceanwp-website-preloader] on your website to reduce bounce rate, entertain visitors, brand site or more.

 = PREMIUM OCEAN FEATURES =

 Some of the most outsanding premium features controled by the Ocean Extra's OceanWP Panel include: